 Speak with a Florida Personal Injury Attorney Today

 Motorcyclists are usually at an extreme disadvantage when they collide with a car or truck.
 The cyclist often sustains serious, long-term injuries.
 So when an accident is the result of a motorist’s negligence it is important to take legal action.
-If you need advice or representation from a qualified Boca Raton motorcycle accident lawyer, contact the Leifer Law Firm today to schedule a consultation.
+If you need advice or representation from a qualified Boca Raton motorcycle accident lawyer, Contact Leifer & Ramirez today to schedule a consultation.